ashwin2507/UberCasino/README.md

 The timer expires, the dealer then starts to deal the cards.
 First, he deals himself two cards, one face down.
 For each player, he adds a card, increments the player idx, and waits for the player to respond with a Player record describing what it wants to do.

-After all players have been dealt two cards, the dealer turns over his card, and the game exits.
+After all players have been dealt two cards, the dealer turns over his card declaring the winner, and the game exits.